-19. Although Petitioner's practice is consistent with the terms of the Governing Agreements for the aforedescribed seventy-three Subject Trusts, Petitioner anticipates that certain interested parties may argue that Deferred Principal Collections should be included in Subsequent Recoveries, or that write-ups should otherwise be applied for such amounts.
+19. Although Petitioner's practice is consistent with the terms of the Governing Agreements for the aforedescribed seventy-two Subject Trusts, Petitioner anticipates that certain interested parties may argue that Deferred Principal Collections should be included in Subsequent Recoveries, or that write-ups should otherwise be applied for such amounts.
 Other interested parties may take the opposite view.
-Petitioner notes that in a different case concerning waterfall issues, certain investors filed a counter-petition opposing the inclusion of Deferred Principal Collections in Subsequent Recoveries, but asserting that Deferred Principal Collections should -9- NYSCEF DOC.
-NO. 33 RECEIVED NYSCEF: 12/28/2021 nevertheless result in the application of write-ups to certain classes of certificates.
-See infra $\P\P$ 31- 34.
+Petitioner notes that in a different case concerning waterfall issues, certain investors recently filed a counter-petition opposing the inclusion of Deferred Principal Collections in Subsequent Recoveries, but asserting that Deferred Principal Collections should nevertheless result in the application of write-ups to certain classes of certificates.
+See infra ¶¶ 31-34.